prebid/prebid.github.io/dev-docs/bidder-adapter-1.md

 **Prebid 1.0:** There aren't any differences in video except that there was formerly a separate document describing how to build a video adapter.
 That information has been moved here.

 There are a few differences for adapters supporting video auctions.
-To check that your module properly supports
+Here are the steps to ensure that an adapter properly supports video:
-video:

 **Step 1: Register the adapter as supporting video**